roundcube/roundcubemail-helpdocs/en_US/addressbook/searching.rst

 Reset the search by clicking the *Reset search* icon on the right border of the search box.

-Searching convers all directories and the results are mixed together form all sources.
+Searching covers all directories and the results are mixed together from all sources.
-Which directory a particular contacts belongs to is displayed at the top of the contact properties box, right above the contact's picture and name.
+Which directory a particular contact belongs to is displayed at the top of the contact properties box, right above the contact's picture and name.